twistingmercury/go-basic-tmpl/readme.md

 ## Configuration

-If your project requires any configuration, describe how to configure it here.
-Provide examples of configuration files or environment variables that need to be set.
+_**TODO**: If your project requires any configuration, describe how to configure it here.
+Provide examples of configuration files or environment variables that need to be set._

 ```yaml
 # config.yaml